rakshitkadam/Real-Time-Chat-Application/Notes.md

 My Notes :

-1) Note that in the SingleChat.js, we have two useEffects, one to fetchMessages whenever the selectedChat is changed and other useEffect to do the socket setup with client (where user data is sent).
+1) Note that in the SingleChat.js, we have two useEffects, one to fetchMessages whenever the selectedChat is changed and other useEffect to do the socket setup with client.

 2) Sockets in context of this project : The way the sockets work is, their are two parts: client and server:
     a) client will establish a connection with server (socket).